bradleykenny/bradleykenny/README.md

 Software engineer currently in Sydney, Australia

+Love building easy to use applications for the web.
+Interest in building end-to-end applications and learning about new ways of doing things better.

+Experienced in web, mobile, and backend.

 <!--
 **bradleykenny/bradleykenny** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.